North Korea national football team: North Korea's debut and the 1966 FIFA World Cup

 In the 1966 FIFA World Cup, they were drawn into group 4, along with the USSR, Italy and Chile, the first time North Korea would face teams from another continent.
 The Chollimas lost their first game against the Soviets, then managed a 1–1 draw against Chile (Pak Seung-zin scoring North Korea's first goal at a World Cup).
 The last match, against the Italian double world champions, was crucial, as the winner would obtain their ticket to the quarter-finals.
-The quasi-military discipline of Myung Rye-hyun's men manages to secure them a 1–0 win with a goal from Pak Doo-ik, against the Italians (who received tomatoes on their return to the country).
-This success allowed an Asian team to qualify for the quarter-finals of a World Cup for the first time.
+The discipline of Myung Rye-hyun's men managed to secure them a historic 1–0 upset victory with a goal from Pak Doo-ik.
+This was the first time an Asian team qualified for the quarter-finals of a World Cup.
 At the same time, the public began to take an interest in these disciplined players from a closed country.
 They were cheered on by locals in the town of Middlesbrough, where they were housed, including the team's star players, Pak Seung-zin and Pak Doo-ik.
-In the quarter-finals, North Korea faced Portugal.
+In the quarter-finals, North Korea faced Portugal, which had eliminated reigning world champions Brazil in the group stage.
 After 25 minutes of play, the Koreans led 3–0 (goals from Pak Seung-zin, Yang Seung-kook and Li Dong-woon) but began to lose their discipline.
-Eusébio went on to score four goals with another goal scored by José Augusto.
-North Korea lost the match 5–3.
+Portuguese star player Eusébio went on to score four goals, and José Augusto added another to defeat North Korea 5–3.
 When the North Korean players returned home, the crowd cheered them on as heroes.
-Pak Seung-zin is North Korea's top scorer in the FIFA World Cup with two goals in four games.
+Pak Seung-zin remains North Korea's top scorer in the FIFA World Cup with two goals in four games.

 Thirty-five years later, British director Dan Gordon, made a film called The Game of Their Lives after finding the seven surviving players of the 1966 side, who had become favourites with the British public and were celebrated as heroes on their return to their country.
 The film screened in North Korea and South Korea and received the award for Best Sports Documentary from the Royal Television Society.